Why AI Ethics Matters for Businesses of All Sizes: Lessons from Deloitte and Beyond

 4. Human Oversight & Accountability

-For SMBs:
+For SMBs

-For Enterprises:
+For Enterprises

 - Embed ethics checkpoints into your MLOps lifecycle.

-- Implement independent auditing for high-impact models.
+- Introduce independent audits for high-impact or customer-facing models.

 The Bottom Line